 Hop on the spectacular 14-mile trail along Lake Champlain.
 The Island Line cruises through Burlington's Waterfront and scoots out on the Colchester Causeway three miles into the middle of the lake!
 Public beaches, natural areas, and scenic vistas abound.
 The southern portion of the trail, from Oakledge Park in Burlington to Airport Park in Colchester is paved while the northern portion, from Airport Park across the causeway to Allen Point Access Area is crushed, compacted stone.
-The entire length is 4+ feet wide.
+The trail is 4+ feet wide for its entire length.

 Come explore Vermont's most popular multi-use trail.
 Stop into the ECHO Lake Aquarium and Science Center